Earliest information: c.1470

 David & Alex Pihlens, owners, 2017-present:

-2017 (March): Sold by the Hope and Troup family to Dr David and Mrs Alex Pihlens, who restored to single dwelling.
+2017 (March): Sold by the Hope and Troup family to Dr David and Mrs Alex Pihlens, who restored to it to a single dwelling.

-Jan 2018: Naming and numbering reverted to Bridge House, 131 High Street.
+Jan 2018: Name and numbering reverted to Bridge House, 131 High Street.

 Key to sources: